Exmoor Bunkbarn, Week Farm, Bridgetown, Dulverton TA22 9JP

 Walks:Long Distance Walks

-This accommodation is in a National Park, is available only to groups, is an 'Eco Hostel' and is on the The Dartmoor National Park & Exmoor National Park map and the The Land's End Trail & Mary Michael Pilgrim's Way Map.
+This accommodation is in a National Park, is available only to groups, is an 'Eco Hostel', has availability this New Year and this Christmas and is on the The Dartmoor National Park & Exmoor National Park map, the The Land's End Trail & Mary Michael Pilgrim's Way Map and the dark sky area.

 MapView Nearby Hostels